Greg-GB/express-sendJSON/README.md

 ```

 ## Options
 This middleware allows for properties to be toggled on and off.
 By default only code and count are enabled.
-Most properties can be toggled through the initial config besides code this property is configured through an individual response if needed.
+All properties can be toggled through the initial config or through individual responses.
 By default all responses are 200 unless code is declared on the response.

 ### apiVersion
 ```js